atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug Archives

-Rug Archive configuration is stored in a file in the `.atomist` directory.
-Rug Archives that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
-Rug Archives using TypeScript must also include a `.atomist/package.json` defining their JavaScript metadata and annotation.
+Rug archive configuration is stored in a file in the `.atomist` directory.
+Rug archives that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
+Rug archives using TypeScript must also include a `.atomist/package.json` defining their JavaScript metadata and annotation.

 If using the Rug DSL `manifest.yml` then it should name Rug archives according to the following rules:

-*   `group`: The organisation behind this Rug Archive.
+*   `group`: The organisation behind this Rug archive.
 Most commonly the GitHub organisation in which they reside.

-*   `artifact`: Name of the Rug Archive (see next section)
+*   `artifact`: Name of the Rug archive (see next section)

-*   `version`: [Semantic version][semver] of this Rug Archive
+*   `version`: [Semantic version][semver] of this Rug archive

-*   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug Archive has been tested against.
+*   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug archive has been tested against.

-If you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug Archive according to the following rules:
+If you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug archive according to the following rules:

 *   `name`: Contains the org and name of the archive in the form `@<org>/<rug-archive-name>`

-*   `version`: [Semantic version][semver] of this Rug Archive
+*   `version`: [Semantic version][semver] of this Rug archive

-*   `dependencies`: At a minimum specifies the version of the Rug language that your Rug Archive has been tested against in the form `{ "@atomist/rug": "<rug-version>" }`
+*   `dependencies`: At a minimum specifies the version of the Rug language that your Rug archive has been tested against in the form `{ "@atomist/rug": "<rug-version>" }`

 [semver]: http://semver.org/

 #### Rug Archive Naming

-A Rug Archive name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug Archive with a collection of useful editors, reviewers or executors.
+A Rug archive name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug archive with a collection of useful editors, reviewers or executors.

-If the main purpose of a Rug Archive is to be a generator then ending the name of the type of project it will generate would be most appropriate.
-For example if your Rug Archive's main purpose was to be a generator for a Spring Boot Rest Service then `spring-boot-rest-service` or even `java-spring-boot-rest-service` would be appropriate.
-If your Rug Archive's main purpose was simply to generate a valid Maven project then `maven-project` would be appropriate.
+If the main purpose of a Rug archive is to be a generator then ending the name of the type of project it will generate would be most appropriate.
+For example if your Rug archive's main purpose was to be a generator for a Spring Boot Rest Service then `spring-boot-rest-service` or even `java-spring-boot-rest-service` would be appropriate.
+If your Rug archive's main purpose was simply to generate a valid Maven project then `maven-project` would be appropriate.